 There are no restrictions for admission to the Bachelor program in Physics at present.
 In other words, the grade you obtained in the Abitur examination is not a criterion for admission to the program.
 This is why you do not need to apply for a place on the Bachelor program in Physics – you simply enroll.
-Period for enrollment: February 15 to March 15.
+Period for enrollment usually takes place in February/March.

 In order to gain a place on the Master’s program in Astrophysics, you must apply to the University of Potsdam beforehand because certain technical requirements need to be met.
-The closing date for applications is July 15 or January 15.
+There are two application phases per year for summer and winter semester.

 Living in Potsdam

 Potsdam is not only the largest city in Brandenburg, it is also a science location and lively university town.
 The University of Potsdam is omnipresent in the city – with a student population of over 20,000 and three campuses dispersed throughout the city: the faculties of human science and science in Golm Science Park; the Faculty of Arts at Sanssouci Park; and law, economics and social sciences, and computer science at Griebnitzsee.
 A shuttlebus and trains link the different sites.

 However, Potsdam has a great deal more to offer than life on campus.
 The city has a lively art, theater and music scene, and offers countless leisure pursuits, not least owing to its prominent position in the midst of numerous lakes and waterways.
 The city – a UNESCO World Heritage Site – has a 1000-year-old history and is globally renowned for its Prussian palaces and gardens.

 And if you wish to visit the nearby capital Berlin, or even live there: suburban and regional trains will take you to the heart of Berlin in less than 30 minutes.
 At no cost – thanks to the semester ticket.